Give-A-Christmas campaign continues to grow

 Donations will be accepted until noon Friday, Dec.
 18. The grand total will be announced in the Christmas Eve edition of the Herald-Standard.

-Donors can mail contributions to Give-A-Christmas, c/o Herald-Standard, 8 E. Church St., Uniontown, Pa., 15401, or bring them to the Herald-Standard office in Uniontown from 8:30 a.m. to 5 p.m. weekdays.
+Donors can mail contributions to Give-A-Christmas, c/o Herald-Standard, 8 E. Church St., Uniontown, Pa., 15401.
+The office is currently closed to the public, and cannot accept in-person donations.

-“It warms my heart to see your generosity, and I really love sharing your kindness with our readers,” Sparkle said.
-“We have two more weeks to go, and I know those of you who are able will continue to help this worthy cause.”

 (0) comments